jaketripp/dinner-and-code-learning/_posts/2016-08-02-Python-Projects.md

 <li>Project 3: Hangman</li>
 </ol>

-_All of the projects are listed on this page.
-Keep scrolling to see more._
+<em>All of the projects are listed on this page.
+Keep scrolling to see more.</em>

 ---